simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Interim position where I led a team responsible for an emerging declarative infrastructure platform that serves as the basis for a developer platform, and a unified way of managing platform resources.
+        Interim position where I lead a team responsible for an emerging declarative infrastructure platform that serves as the basis for a developer platform, and a unified way of managing platform resources.
-        Part of my assignment also included coaching of leaders in the platform org how to build and cultivate an effective product development culture focusing on platform and infrastructure products.
-Additionally, I led the creation of the product strategy for the relatively new department I was part of.
-Mixed role that spanned several teams and different parts of the broader platform org.
+        Part of my assignment also includes coaching of leaders in the platform org how to build and cultivate an effective product development culture focusing on platform and infrastructure products.
+Additionally, I lead the creation of the product strategy for the relatively new department I am part of.
+Mixed role that spans many teams across the broader platform org.
       </p>
       <p>
         Environment: Azure, AWS, Kubernetes, Java, .NET Core